Himanshu-Agg12/TextEditor-in-C-/README.md

 ## Further features to add:

-The main feature of Spell checking feels like a collosal task to implement right now but some additions regarding **Encoding/Decoding** can still be implemented in this project.
+The main feature of Spell checking feels like a colossal task to implement right now but some additions regarding:
+* **Encoding/Decoding**
+* **Auto-Correct**
+* **Working at the directory level.**

+These can still be implemented in this project.
 Since I am not completely equipped with required knowledge on this topic, it can be put up on my to-do list which will be dealt with on some future date.

 ---------------------------------------